Embm5/CRMWorldUniversity/README.md

 ---

-### Start Project
+### Starting the project

-if you have already performed the previous steps, you can initialize the project by running `npm start` located in the project's main folder. then you can view the project with any browser by visiting http://localhost:4200/
+If you have already performed the steps above, you can initialize the project by running `npm start` located in the root folder of the project.
+You can then view the project with any browser by visiting http://localhost:4200/

 # Construction details